Getting Ready for PCI Scope Wizard Self Service

 Online (Ecommerce / Bill Pay) Payments

-• Tip: Partly provided means that some fields in the actual payment form are displayed by, processed by, or transmitted by your own systems.
+• Tip: Partly hosted means that some fields in the actual payment form are displayed by, processed by, or transmitted by your own systems.
 This includes any fields on the form accessed by your systems by Direct Post or JavaScript.

-Tips for Success
+More Tips for Success

 • Work with your IT, Finance, and Customer Service teams to collect the required information.